PrashGoal/ComputerVisionWork/Readme.md

 - Image-processing

 #### Screenshot
-The below image uses the yellow color and it masks the yellow color, it detects and it will showed in the image with green rectangle box.
-It can be observerd behind i am using instagram page to scroll down.
+- The below image uses the yellow color and it masks the yellow color.
+- it detects and it will showed in the image with green rectangle box.
+- It can be observerd behind i am using instagram page to scroll down.

 ![YellowVision](https://user-images.githubusercontent.com/85633928/134814289-c424c4e3-0ecf-46c6-8707-03e22c173119.png)